jmcasebeer/cost_aware_enhancement/README.md

 ```

 To edit the model paramters you can change the config in train_config.py.
 Make sure that the config points to the dataset you generated earlier.

+The website associated with the repo can be found [here](https://jmcasebeer.github.io/projects/camse/).